Chair-for-Security-Engineering/Write-Write/README.md

 # Write-After-Write

 This repository contains some code for our Write-After-Write paper published at RAID'22 (https://doi.org/10.1145/3545948.3545987).
-It includes three porgrams:
+It includes three programs:
 - Demo: A minimal example that shows the timing difference of Write+Write
 - Evsets: Bottom-up construction of LLC eviction sets
 - Clock Demo: A synchronization demo using the Write-After-Write clock across CPU cores